googleforgames/agones/examples/simple-genai-server/README.md

 You will need a separate GenAI inference server.
 This game server uses the [Google for Games GenAI](https://github.com/googleforgames/GenAI-quickstart) as its inference server.
-This particular inference server has the request structure:
+This particular inference server has the request structure for the /chat endpoint:

 ```
 type GenAIRequest struct {
+  Context         string  `json:"context"`
 	MaxOutputTokens int     `json:"max_output_tokens"`
 	Prompt          string  `json:"prompt"`
 	Temperature     float64 `json:"temperature"`